Curriculum: Digital Marketing Graduate Certificate

 Credit: 2

-This course explores use of digital technologies as they are used for the marketing, selling, and the distribution of goods and services.
+E-Marketing Strategy explores use of the Internet and related digital technologies, such as mobile phones, PC tablets, personal digital assistants, HD TV, and others as they are used for the marketing, selling, and the distribution of goods and services.
 New developments unfold rapidly in this arena, hence course content changes as appropriate.
-The goal is to develop an understanding of the opportunities and limitations of digital tools for marketing and how these tools support marketing strategy.
+The goal is to develop an understanding of the opportunities and limitations of the Internet and other information technologies for marketing and how these technologies influence business strategy.
+Typically, the course is centered on a major "live" project with the goal of completing major phases of the project using selected reference materials as a guide.

 2